 Here are five signs that a panchakarma cleanse might be right for you.

-Intolerance or allergies to foods like dairy, legumes or grain are a sign of weak agni and doshic imbalance.
-Agni becomes weakened from poor eating habits resulting in poorly digested food, chemical pesticides in foods or improper food combinations.
+Intolerance or allergies to foods like dairy, legumes, or grain are a sign of weak agni and dosha imbalance.
+Agni becomes weakened from poor eating habits resulting in poorly digested food, chemical pesticides in foods, or improper food combinations.
 When agni is weak, it is difficult to digest heavier foods like those listed above, so they seem like they are a problem.
-Food allergy or intolerance does not need to be a permanent condition.
+A food allergy or intolerance does not need to be a permanent condition.

 In a panchakarma cleanse, the body gets a “reset” through treatments that are designed to draw out ama that has accumulated from the weakened agni and food that gives agni the opportunity to strengthen.